Do you tow a travel trailer?

 I did the same thing she did regarding one particular aspect of hitching up.
 Therefore, I was guilty as well.

-Now let's make sure you prevent a runaway trailer from happening to you.
+Now let's make sure you can also prevent this from happening to you.

 The Disconnected Trailer Horror Story

-My friend Kerri (Asolojourner on Instagram) had been full-time RVing in her Airstream for about two years when this happened.
-(It happened in 2013)
+My friend Kerri (Asolojourner on Instagram) had been full-time RVing in her Airstream for about two years when this happened in 2013.

 That day, Kerri was cruising slowly through a campground (Thank goodness!
-She could have just as easily been on an interstate).
+She could have just as easily been at a fast speed.)

 She was going pretty slow when she heard a loud noise.
-Naturally, she looked in her rearview mirror.
+She looked in her rearview mirror.

 What she saw was so shocking, it must have been hard to even comprehend.
 The Airstream was rolling backward away from the truck.